ArkCase/ArkCase/README.md

 ```
 On MacOS X, you have to replace `file:${user.home}` in the above script, with the actual full path to your home folder.

+To avoid issues with the dates handling, you need to set the ArkCase environments to work in UTC time zone.
+You need to keep all dates on the Arkcase backend servers in UTC time zone, so any usage of new Date(), LocalDate.now(), Calendar.getInstance() should return a date time instance in UTC (GMT) zone.

+To do this, you need to add -Duser.timezone=GMT VM argument in the Tomcat runtime configuration on your local development machine.

 Now you should be able to start Tomcat: `$TOMCAT_HOME/bin/startup.sh`.
 To shutdown Tomcat: `$TOMCAT_HOME/bin/shutdown.sh -force`.

 ## Trusting the self-signed ArkCase certificate